hyperledger-labs/harmonia/src/adhara/interop-service/README.md

  - `besu` - Docker compose files to start two Besu nodes, note that there is no transaction signer
  - `corda-decoder` - Service that aids in building the corda proofs
  - `cordapp` - Sample corda application for use in "Delivery vs Payment" (DVP) trades
- - `crosschainInterop` - Crosschain interop service that contains a Solitidy smart contracts, an API and some tests
+ - `crosschainInterop` - Crosschain interop service that contains a Solidity smart contracts, an API and some tests
- - `CrosschainInteroperability.pdf` - Crosschain interoperability document that details DVP flows as well as implementation details

 ## Test environment